-An IRS EIN is needed if you want to have LLC employees.
-You can easily use the IRS’s free online Form SS-4 to get an EIN.
-An EIN is often required for opening business accounts.
+An EIN is required if you want to hire employees.
+You can easily use the free online Form SS-4 to get an EIN.
+It is also often required for opening business accounts.

-If you choose the wrong kind of business structure, you may end up getting double-taxed on the business and personal levels (ex. sole proprietor being a C-corporation).
-If you want to divide profits unevenly, you will not be able to do so if you choose a S-corporation rather than a LLC.
+If you choose the wrong kind of business structure you may end up getting taxed on both the business and personal levels.
+If you want to divide profits unevenly you will not be able to do so if you choose a s corporation rather than a LLC.

 Forming your company in low-fee and low-tax states like Delaware or Nevada usually benefits only big corporations.
 For companies that have fewer than five owners, you should form the LLC where your company is physically active.
-You will have to deal with a lot of hurdles and costs to otherwise register as a out-of-state company, for example it being hard to open business financial accounts, getting the registered agent, and foreign entity fees.
+Otherwise, you will have to deal with a lot of hurdles and costs to register as an out-of-state company.
+For example, it will be difficult to open financial business accounts and get the registered agent, and you will have to pay foreign entity fees.

 You should also take care to not start a business without getting the required licenses.
 It is important to follow regulations on the local, state, and federal levels to avoid legal problems.

-To make sure your LLC is complying with the LLC rules, you need to also ensure that:
+To make sure your LLC is complying with the law, you need to also ensure that:

-- File the business’ “DBA” (doing business as).
+- File the business’ “DBA” (doing business as) paperwork

-If you break the law or commit fraud, the personal liability protective aspect of LLCs and corporations will not protect you.
+If you break the law or commit fraud, the personal liability protection of LLCs and corporations will not protect you.
 Rather, you are then personally liable for the results of your unlawful act.

 Remember that your business may not be too small to form as a corporation or LLC.

 If you remain a sole proprietorship, your individual assets are at risk of being taken for your company’s debts.
-Incorporation as a LLC will separate your business and personal assets and therefore keep you from personal liability.
+Forming an LLC will separate your business and personal assets and therefore keep you from personal liability.

-If you need help with forming a limited liability company, you can post your legal need to UpCounsel’s marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+If you need help with forming a limited liability company, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.